 However, “as with all international naval exercises, there will be benefits from normal interaction and exchanges of views,” he added.

 AMAN is one of the few multinational exercises where Chinese and U.S. warships regularly participate.
-But no American warships participated this year.
+This year the U.S. Navy destroyer Decatur took part.

 AMAN-19 was held as Pakistan increasingly focuses on maritime security: The Pakistan Navy’s fleet commander, Vice Adm.
 Amjad Khan Niazi, specifically noted the country’s dependence on seaborne trade, its need to protect the China-Pakistan Economic Corridor project, and its straddling sea lanes from the Arabian Gulf.
 (The CPEC project seeks to provide economic growth for the two countries and the surrounding region.)